 Is my investment in a my529 account insured or guaranteed?

-my529 offers 14 investment options with numerous underlying investments.
+my529 offers a variety of investment options with numerous underlying investments.
 Money in the FDIC-insured accounts is eligible for Federal Deposit Insurance Corporation (FDIC) insurance.
 All other investments are not insured or guaranteed by any federal or Utah agency, their employees, or directors.
 Your investment could lose value.